DeltechJavaAcademy/CLI-Calculator/README.md

 <h1>CLI-Calculator</h1>

 You and a teammate will build a calculator in the command line.
+One team member should fork this repo and both team members will work off the formed repo.

 <h2>Part One</h2>
 <h3>Requirements</h3>